Patrick McSheehy, Code Administrator

 Minimum Housing and Nuisance Violations

 Code Enforcement is also tasked with regulating building permits in the City of Hazelwood.
 Code Enforcement performs Building Code plan reviews, issues permits and performs inspections.
-Types of construction projects range from the St. Louis Mills shopping center to a residential fence permit.
-In addition to the City of Hazelwood Municipal Code, the City has adopted and enforces the following codes promulgated from the internationally recognized International Code Council (ICC).
+Types of construction projects range from the St. Louis Outlet Mall to a residential fence permit.
+In addition to the City of Hazelwood Municipal Code, the City has adopted and enforces the following codes promulgated from the Internationally recognized International Code Council (ICC) whose codes are used world-wide.

 Adopted and enforced are the following: